 We live in one of those neighborhoods where there are a lot of impromptu happy hours and friends who just drop by.
 I live near the beach so making quick trips to the grocery store is a nightmare.
 I hit beach traffic, the store can be crowded with Millennials buying their White Claw and Doritos.
-So I try to plan ahead and keep my fridge and pantry stocked with a few items that let me throw together the best fall appetizers.
+So I try to plan ahead and keep my fridge and pantry stocked with a few items that let me throw together quick and easy fall appetizers.

 The truth is, I’m not the best at planning ahead.
 I used to be, but I believe I’ve had too many tabs open in my brain for too long now so my attention to detail and my consummate hostess skills have gone out the window.
 Yes, I’m often that friend that shows up at a party empty-handed (note to self: get better at this!).
 But I’ve learned to keep a few necessities on hand so I can throw together the best fall appetizers that are elegant and will impress my friends.

-Here’s what I keep stocked for the best fall appetizers:
+Here’s what I keep stocked for Quick and Easy Fall Appetizers:

 1. Jarred or fresh olives – I’d add cornichon and any pickled veggies to this list.
 They’re great to put in a delicate little glass dish added to a charcuterie tray.